kiznit/rainbow-os/README.md

 * grub-pc 2.02
 * xorriso 1.4.8 (Grub dependency required to manipulate ISO images)

-And finally if you want to run your disk image under an emulator, I use qemu and bochs:
+If you want to run your disk image under an emulator, I use qemu and bochs:

 * qemu-system-i386 2.11.1
 * qemu-system-x86_64 2.11.1
 * Bochs x86 Emulator 2.6

+To run unit tests

+* C++20 compiler + standard library (I use GCC 10.2)
+* lcov 1.14 to generate code coverage reports (older versions won't work with GCC 10)

 Installing tools (Linux Mint 19.1)